CommunismGoose/Create-Task/README.md

 # Our Plans
 We plan to make all of the following games, as we complete or finish more of it we will update with a completed next to the name.

+Tutorial - Active Development,

 Tic-Tac-Toe - Done,

-Ultimate Tic-Tac-Toe - Active Development,
+Ultimate Tic-Tac-Toe - Canceled,

 Connect 4 - Active Development,